 - 3 large eggs, at room temp, lightly whisked

 - With the mixer still running at medium speed, add the eggs in small additions (about a tablespoon at a time).
-If the mixture becomes to watery or shiny, stop adding eggs and beat more.
+If the mixture becomes too watery or shiny, stop adding eggs and beat more.
 Scrape down the sides as needed.
-The mixture is properly combined when it appears white, fluffy and increased in volume.
+The mixture is properly combined when it appears white, fluffy, and increased in volume.

 - Add the vanilla and mix just to blend.

-- Bake in a butter and floured bundt pan or 10 inch tube pan at 350 degrees for 55 to 65 minutes (until a toothpick comes out clean).
+- Bake in a buttered and floured bundt pan or 10-inch tube pan at 350 degrees for 55 to 65 minutes (until a toothpick comes out clean).